-2.2.9 Selecting the resolution mode
+2.2.9 Selecting the science combiner resolution

-In P104 in SF two spectral resolutions are offered (medium and high), whereas in DF all three can be chosen.
-The spectral mode can be selected by setting the keyword INS.SPEC.RES to LOW, MEDor HIGH.
-The choice of resolution mode depends on whether it is SF or DF, the target brightness, science goals, desired visibility accuracy (SNR) and available observing time.
-As a "rule-of-thumb" the user should consider high resolution (and combined polarisation) only for targets brighter than $K < 5.5^m$ .
+In SF two spectral resolutions are offered (medium and high), whereas in DF all three can be chosen.
+The spectral mode can be selected by setting the keyword INS.SPEC.RES to LOW, MED or HIGH.
+The choice of the spectral resolution depends on whether the observations are in SF or DF, on the target brightness, on the science goals, on the desired visibility accuracy (SNR) and on the available observing time.
+As a "rule-of-thumb", the user should consider high resolution (and combined polarisation) only for targets brighter than $K < 8^m$ on the ATs or $K < 11^m$ with the UTs.
 Otherwise the necessary on-source integration time exceeds 1 h for any reasonable SNR.
 Fainter targets should be observed in medium or low resolution.
-The reason why low resolution is offered in DF only is that the FT resolution is the same as SC and those SC low resolution in SF would imply duplication of data (as the same polarization is imposed).
+The reason why low resolution is offered in DF only is that the FT resolution is the same as SC and those SC low resolution in SF would imply duplication of data (as the same polarisation is imposed).